 Representing more than 11,000 FSIs in our analysis, the United States and Canada exhibit strong numbers and significant growth potential, especially for C-suite (see figure 2).

 For decades, companies have focused largely on activities to improve the pipeline for DEI efforts.
-Based on our findings related to the multiplier effect it is equally, if not more, important to focus on diversity at the highest levels of the organisation to drive progress and improve the overall pipeline of diverse talent.
+Based on our findings related to the multiplier effect it is equally, if not more, important to focus on diversity at the highest levels of the organization to drive progress and improve the overall pipeline of diverse talent.

 Neda Shemluck, US Financial Services Industry DEI leader, Deloitte Services LP